Wednesday, April 15, 2015

-If you have a similar distaste (or you’re just looking for fun tips to help with description), try this:
+If you have a similar distaste of descriptions, or struggle with knowing what details to use, or you’re just looking for fun tips to help with description, try this:

 3. Now edit the scene for the chosen sense, based on the dominant emotion.